Ryan Osborn

 Ryan Osborn (born January 1, 1988) is an American college football coach.
-He is the defensive line coach for Oklahoma State, a position he has held since 2025.
+He is the assistant head coach and defensive coordinator for Columbia, a position he has held since 2026.

 Coaching career

 In 2008, following Osborn's graduation from Bridgewater State, he joined the team as the wide receivers coach.
 After three seasons, he was hired as the special teams coordinator and defensive line coach for Maine Maritime.
 In 2013, he joined Amherst as the outside linebackers coach.
 After one season he was hired as the cornerbacks coach for St. Norbert.
 He was promoted to defensive coordinator before the following season.